https://invisible-island.net/ncurses/man/

 The ncurses libraries and applications support extended terminfo binary

-format, allowing users to define capabilities which are loaded at
+format, allowing users to define capabilities that are loaded at

 runtime.
 This extension is made possible by using the fact that the

-other implementations stop reading the terminfo data when they have
+other implementations stop reading the terminfo data when they reach

-reached the end of the size given in the header. ncurses checks the
+the end of the size given in the header. ncurses checks the size, and

-size, and if it exceeds that due to the predefined data, continues to
+if it exceeds that due to the predefined data, continues to parse

 First, it reads the extended header (5 short integers):